kryptohaker/PyCavator/README.md

 # PyCavator

- PyCavator.py is a Python tool that can be used to exfiltrate data over a network based on a defined protocol.
-It can send and receive data using ICMP packets.
+PyCavator is a Python-based tool that can be used to send and receive data using ICMP packets.
+The tool can be used for authorized red teaming and penetration testing activities or educational purposes.
+It provides a sender mode to exfiltrate data from a file and a listener mode to receive incoming data and save it in chunks or to a single file.
+The tool also includes a merge mode to merge output files with part numbers in the specified range.
+With PyCavator, users can easily exfiltrate or receive data using ICMP packets in a secure and efficient manner.

 ## Usage